 I would not recognize this fragment as self-evidently a meteorite even if someone handed it to me unless, perhaps, I could see rusty metal grains.
-Most such angular meteorites have broken apart after extensive weathering on Earth.
-When ordinary chondrites weather by exposure to water and air, the iron metal rusts to iron oxide (oversimplified: 4Fe + 3O2 = 2Fe2O3), which is accompanied by a volume expansion.
+Most such angular meteorites have broken apart from fragmentation during atmospheric entry, collision with Earth, or extensive weathering after landing.
+When ordinary chondrites weather by exposure to water and air, the iron metal rusts to iron oxide (oversimplified equation: 4Fe + 3O2 = 2Fe2O3), which is accompanied by a volume expansion.
 (This is why the paint over rust on an automobile “blisters.”)
 The volume expansion is a strong enough force to break the rock apart.

 The entire Laundry West meteorite weighs 202 g (wrongly stated as 4 kg in the “Basic information” entry in The Meteoritical Bulletin).
 The original description (G.J.H.
 McCall and W.H.
 Cleverly, 1970) says “five angular fragments totaling 201.9 grams, spread over a linear belt for a distance of 276 feet.
 The meteorite is strongly oxidised, displaying a smooth, brown, fusion crust… The oxidised state of the mass suggests a considerable age on earth.”
 Terrestrial ages for meteorites from Western Australia range from <5,000 to 35,000 years.
 The “spread over” phrase suggests redistribution of the fragments by moving water after the fragmentation.